How to Use WordPress: The Guide

 After that, you’ll be able to log into your new WordPress installation.
 That means you can begin customizing it!

 For the uninitiated, themes are essentially ‘skins’ that dictate how your website looks (although they can also include extra functionality).
-There are thousands to choose from, many available for free in the WordPress.org Theme Directory.
+There are thousands to choose from, many available for free in the WordPress Theme Directory:

 Once you’ve chosen a theme, installing it is easy.
 Log into your WordPress dashboard, navigate to the Appearance > Themes screen, and click on Add New at the top:

-If you’re choosing a free theme, you can simply search through the list of options, and pick one you like.
-Then, clicking the blue Install button (and after that, the Activate button) will install it on your website:
+If you’re choosing a free theme, you can simply search through the list of options and pick one you like.
+Then, clicking on the blue Install button (and after that, the Activate button) will install it on your website:

 However, if you’ve purchased a premium theme, you’ll need to follow a different procedure.
 These themes come as packaged ZIP files, which you’ll need to save to your computer.
 Then in WordPress, go to the Add Themes screen, and click the Upload Theme button:

-From here, select the theme file, and choose Install Now.
+From there, select the theme file, and choose Install Now.
 Click on Activate once the theme has been installed, and it will become active on your site.
+Alternatively, if you’re hosting your site with us, you’ll also have access to our StudioPress themes through your User Portal.

 Finally, at some point you may decide that you want to switch your theme.
 To do that, head back to the Appearance > Themes screen, and simply click Activate on whatever theme you want to use.
 You can do this as many times as you like, although you’ll want to check your content afterwards to make sure it looks alright.